 ●Your personal statements and that of the other driver.

 All these carry a great deal of weight with insurance adjusters and claims attorneys.
 They serve as strong evidence that will support your claim and uphold your right to be compensated.

 Given the evidence presented, the final decision and verdict will be made.
 The latter will be based on citations by police, the statements by the drivers themselves and any witnesses, and the sound reasoning of a judge or jury.
 Nevertheless, if you can build a solid case, it is often possible to settle out of court.
 This can be a viable option before a final determination on the merits by a court will be made.

 Final words: Need for an attorney

 There are cases when the need for an attorney specializing in personal injury law is essential.
 Getting one would be a good idea when you aren’t sure of who’s at fault, when some are deliberately delaying payment of your claim, or when you can’t defend yourself and need legal representation.
 These attorneys usually offer a free initial consultation, and their services are typically paid on a contingency basis.
-Should you receive a favorable settlement or judgment, you can share a percentage of any recovery with the attorney and need not pay out of pocket.
+Should you receive a favorable settlement or judgment, you can share a percentage of any recovery with the North Carolina car accident attorney and need not pay out of pocket.